junxit/us-congress-bills-114/metadata.md

 - 2015-01-07 — Introduced in Senate
 - 2015-01-07 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-04-14 — Referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2015-04-14 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S2183)
+- 2015-04-14 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S2183)